limeandcoconut/adventure/README.md

 - [ ] add line history
 - [ ] from = dont see any there

+- [ ] proper error if you cant reach it but it's apparent

 - [ ] message for not resolving tools
 - [ ] different messages for if you don't have what you couldn't resolve